jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 - Check the application error reporting or logs for the following:
     - New exceptions never seen before.
     - Post-deploy occurrences of known exceptions.
 Could they have been caused by your deploy?

+## Post-deployment

+Run any post-release migrations or Rake tasks.

+Repeat your click tests and sanity checks from QA/staging in production.